 Implementing third-party plugins is easy and beginner-friendly.
 Here's how:

-npm install @tailwindcss/typography
+npm install @tailwindcss/typography// tailwind.config.js

 module.exports = {